NathanLaan/structura/README.md

 # Structura Rust GUI Framework

-Structura is a very basic GUI framework, created entirely to learn how to create a GUI framework.
-Maybe one day it will be "OK enough" to actually use for something, but you should not use this.
+Structura is a basic GUI framework created entirely to learn how to create a GUI framework in RUst.
+Maybe one day it will be "OK enough" to actually use for something, but you really should not use this.

 ## Dependencies